7.5

 It’s now called Market Halls Victoria.

-On a serious note, though, since the initial launch in 2018, they’ve also added a rooftop terrace that looks out over Victoria Station, so you can eat your food calmly while watching all the folks below make the last-minute dash to catch their trains.
-The slight name tweak is probably to keep it from feeling left out compared to other halls the team handle; Market Halls Oxford Street and Market Halls Cargo Canary Wharf.
+And more obviously, since the initial launch in 2018 they’ve also added a rooftop terrace that looks out over Victoria Station, so you can eat your food calmly while watching all the folks below make the last-minute dash to catch their trains.

 Market Halls Victoria